 different factors within a diagnosis that will increase chances of survival, as well as decrease.
 One factor that increases that chance

 of survival is if the patient has Down Syndrome.
-They tested Ross for DS, and as crazy as it sounds I was praying that he had it.
+They tested Ross for Down Syndrome, and as crazy as it sounds I was praying that he had it.

-The treatment plan was laid out to us a few days after he was admitted.
+The treatment plan was laid out for us a few days after he was admitted.
 Ross was scheduled for 3 rounds of chemotherapy.
 Each

-round of chemotherapy was going to require a 4-6 week stay in the hospital, with about 1 week at home in between each treatment.
+round of chemotherapy required a 4-6 week stay in the hospital, with about 1 week at home in between each treatment.

-After each round, Ross would have a bone marrow test to see how much cancer was still present in his bone marrow.
+After each round, Ross was given a bone marrow test to see how much cancer was still present in his bone marrow.
 When he was

 diagnosed, the test showed that 90% of the blood cells in his bone marrow were cancerous, so we just wanted to see that number go